There is something magical about a white garden. It has a freshness and purity that is difficult to achieve with other colours.

 Rose-petal-salad-2

-A delicate alpine perennial that will thrive at the front of borders, that is evergreen and will provide sprays of white button-like flowers through the summer.
+A delicate alpine perennial that thrives at the front of borders.
+It’s evergreen and produces sprays of white button-like flowers throughout the summer.

 • Sun – Full sun or partial shade